 Shadow IT brings up security, integration and operational challenges and companies have three paths to choose from when it comes to dealing with it — they can accept it, try to suppress it or ignore it.
 The latter option may be the path of least resistance, but can put the organization at tremendous risk.
-Ignoring shadow IT can threaten enterprise systems and data, and a security-conscious enterprise must have a plan for effectively dealing with shadow IT.
+Ignoring shadow IT can threaten enterprise systems and data, and a security-conscious enterprise must have a plan for effectively dealing with it.